 FAQ

-Lessons will be online, in synchronous mode only.
-In this way, the Master can be useful also as post-graduate platform for teachers and professionals in the field of legal and economic disciplines.
-Lessons are usually held on Friday afternoon and Saturday morning.
+It will be held online in synchronous mode.
+The Master is also a refresher platform for teachers and professionals in the legal and economic discipline field.
+Lessons will be held on Friday afternoon and Saturday morning.